Monday, October 1, 2012

 Seeing the plague’s face taking shape doesn’t scare me anymore.

+Seeing the plague coming out of my wounds liberates me.
 Listen to the screams coming out of my wounds, free from the plague.

 Listen to the screams coming out of the hole, holding the sound of joy and pleasure.